 Income to the W. E. Edwards Fund is distributed annually to a number of organizations specified under the will of the donor.

-The Environmental Fund, Sky and Earth and Sound Justice Fund are un-endowed, pass-through funds.
+The Environmental Fund, Sky and Earth and Sound Justice Fund are un-endowed funds.
 Grants from these funds are suggested by the trustees of the fund.

 We make some of our assets available for investments in which the primary payback is social, not financial, including: